Szybet/WatchySourcingHub/Watchy 3.0 review.md

 So software & firmware has been addressed finally :D

+2 users tried the software with the same not working result... lol...

 ## Response:

 Response from a moderator from the Watchy discord, so not an official response.